The Usefulness of AI in B2B Marketing is Overstated

-Alastair Kane Search Marketing, Search Marketing Partner 1200 627
+Alastair Kane Search Marketing, Search Marketing Partner 310 310Read it in 9 minutes

 There are countless films about the future and none of them seem to paint a particularly bright picture.
 In the classic Terminator, the reason for the rise of the killer robots was a computer network called Skynet becoming self aware, triggering a nuclear war and the destruction of humankind as we know it.